umtdemr/foxwall/README.md

 </a>
 </p>

-Foxwall is a basic social media api service written with python/django.
+Foxwall is a basic social media API service written with python/django.
 It's completely open source.
 Feel free to fork.
-Also you can contribute.
-Just create pull request.
+Also pull requests are welcome.

-## Image From API
+## Screenshot
 &emsp;
 ![API Image](images/api_service.png)